Atlus501/BrightBridge_RAG_Assistent/README.md

 # BrightBridge_RAG_Assistent
 This will be my first RAG project.
-The LLM will be one of OpenAI's and I'm going to use fine-tuned transformers to detect suspicious prompts
+The LLM will be one of OpenAI's and I'm going to use fine-tuned transformers to detect suspicious prompts.
+This will be a 100% python project.
+The reason that I used a lot of notebooks is bc/ I prefer to prototype with google colab (especially with GPUs to help me train models).
+Naturally, the production level code will be pure python scripts though.

 ### Architectural Choices
 The below image is a high level view of the architecure.